 - Uninstall Updates – This opens a simple menu that allows you to either ‘Uninstall the latest quality update (Monthly Cumulative Update) or ‘Uninstall the latest feature update’ (If you just upgraded to Windows 10 version 20H2, it will revert you to the version you upgraded from, say, Windows 10 version 1909)

 - UEFI Firmware Settings – As I mentioned earlier, this is an easy, no-nonsense way to get into the BIOS/UEFI firmware settings of your PC.
 Maybe you have to enable some hypervisor settings so you can enable the Hyper-V feature in Windows, or perhaps you need to disable the secondary CPU cache because of an odd hardware incompatibility with your webcam.
 This is all possible here and more!

 - System Restore and System Image Recovery – If your PC is configured with legacy system restore options or image-based recovery, this option is for you.
-You can use System Restore to restore the state of Windows from BEFORE you installed iTunes on your PC! 😉
+You can use System Restore on Windows 10 to restore the state of Windows from BEFORE you installed iTunes on your PC! 😉

 - Recovery Drive – As stated above, this is something you need to have on hand, always.
 In case your user’s PC doesn’t boot at all, you’ll need this to boot into WinRE and perform the steps in this article.
 You can also choose to back up system files to the recovery drive.
 This will take some time but will let you re-install to a completely blank hard drive.
 This is what I was talking about earlier when you want to install completely from scratch.